-STE 1010 INTRODUCTION TO SURGICAL TECHNOLOGY
+STE 1000 INTRODUCTION TO SURGICAL TECHNOLOGY

 This course presents an introduction to the field of Surgical Technology.
-Content topics include the history of the surgical technologist, medical terminology, professional, legal, ethical and moral responsibilities of the surgical technologist, health care organizations as well as environmental safety in the surgical field and the importance of teamwork in the operating room setting.
-This course also discusses the physical, psychological, social, and spiritual needs of the patients.
-Co-requisites: ST 1100 and ST 1101
+Content topics include the history of the surgical technologist, professional organizations related to the profession, medical terminology, professional, legal, ethical and moral responsibilities of the surgical technologist, health care organizations as well as environmental safety in the surgical field and the importance of teamwork in the operating room setting.
+This course evaluates the physical, psychological, social, and spiritual needs of the patients.
+Medical terminology will also be discussed in this course.
+Prerequisite: Program Admission